jonathanwangg/GroceryStoreManagementSystem/README.md

+# Modeling a Grocery Store Management System

+- Created an application for employees to inquire about store information such as sales, wages, work scheduling, and inventory.
+- Provided a database where new information about the store could be updated in real time such as item purchases, sales, and stock delivery.
+- Constructed an easy to use interface to allow the manager to quickly determine certain information such as "highest sales this week" and "find the date of a transaction".

+Technologies Used:
+- TypeScript
+- HTML
+- CSS
+- SQL

+# Other

 Setting up Windows (run everything in Windows CMD):
 1) Install Node.js from the Node.js website
 2) At the project root directory, run